-1st offense - Automatic zero grade in that assignment, and the student must attend after-school "What is plagiarism class?"
+1st offense - Automatic zero grade in that assignment.

 2nd offense - Automatic zero grade in that Unit and parent-teacher conference.

 3rd offense - Automatic failing grade in that course.

 Intimidation and bullying

 The San Juan Island School District has zero tolerance for harassment, intimidation, or bullying behaviors and is committed to a safe and civil educational environment for all students, employees, and volunteers.
 "Harassment, intimidation or bullying means any intentional electronic, written, verbal, or physical act that: